 Squatting as a barbell exercise is just a tool of strength training.

-You can apply it a number of different ways.
+You can apply it several different ways.
 Emphasising different joint angles, velocities, and muscle contraction types.
 Depending on the outcome you want to provoke.

 However, the squat exercise comes with a rather narrow set of mean criteria.
 Has a laundry list of structural and behavioural requisites.
 And dare I say, far less transfer in the larger scheme of movement possibilities than we like to think.